Hedge funds have been manipulating the stock market for decades.

 We’re here to find out.

-Welcome to Franknez.com – The blog that fights against FUD media.
+Welcome to Franknez.com – The blog that fights for retail investors.
 Today we’re discussing how hedge funds manipulate the stock market and what the SEC is doing about it.

 Let’s get started!